IBM/dbb/Wazi_Deploy/Reporting/List-packages-by-timewindow-query/Gitlab/README.md

 Parameter | Description
 --- | ---
 application | Name of the application (eg: retirementCalculator, Mortgage-SA) used for reporting.
-Use `*` to query on all applications. environment | Specify the environment (eg: integration, acceptance) deployed_after | Start timestamp (inclusive) used for reporting on the deployment package listing deployed_before | End timestamp (inclusive) for the deployment package listing
+Use `*` to query on all applications. environment | Environment (eg: integration, acceptance) used for reporting.
+Use `*` to query on all environments. deployed_after | Start timestamp (inclusive) used for reporting on the deployment package listing deployed_before | End timestamp (inclusive) for the deployment package listing